Mo5mami/BudCare/ReadMe.md

 creating a demo site presenting a single use case where the user can track tweets of his children and seeing the predictions of the model which is integrated in the web applicaton .

 ### Technologies
-* [Flask] - web framework written in python to develop web apps
+* [Flask] - web framework written in python to develop web apps (chIldcAre repository)
 * [tensorflow] an open source library for numerical computation and large-scale machine learning
 * [tweepy] - Twitter API to get data from twitter